The Somme…My Story

 Accessed by an oak-lined grass avenue, the memorial is a flint and stone screen with a shelter on each end.
 The middle arch is surmounted by figures of a horse and two men (representing the two races of the Union) in bronze.

-You can walk through the woods, along some very familiar sounding streets(?).
+You can walk through the woods, along with some very familiar-sounding streets(?).

 Lance Corporal Harrie Cecil COX 4657 – 20th Service Btn, Royal Fusiliers (3rd Public Schools) Ref:VI C38